thoughtbot/shoulda-matchers/README.md

   gem "shoulda-matchers"
 end

-# rspec-rails needs to be in the development group so that Rails generators
+# `rspec-rails` needs to be in the development group so that Rails generators work.
-# work.
 group :development, :test do
-  gem "rspec"
   gem "rspec-rails"
 end
 ```